Mich-Martins/Sales-Performance-Product-Intelligence-Dashboard/docs/methodology.md

 - Revenue: 376,065,225
 - Quantity sold: 15,002

 These figures are source-data checks, not assertions about the dashboard's current filter context.
-Dashboard reconciliation results are `[NEEDS INPUT]`.